AlexandruIca/NetworkMessages/README.md

 cmake --build . # Actually build the project
 ```
-All dependencies are specified in [scrips/manifest.scm](./scripts/manifest.scm), you can use that to create a GUIX environment.
+All dependencies are specified in [scrips/manifest.scm](./scripts/manifest.scm), you can use that to create a GUIX environment, the only additional thing you would have to do is `pip install conan`.